OCLC-Developer-Network/oclc-auth-php/docs/example.rst

       $url = 'https://worldcat.org/bib/data/823520553?classificationScheme=LibraryOfCongress&holdingLibraryCode=MAIN';

-      /* Build a user object based on the principalID and principalIDNS from the Access Token */
+      /* Retrieve a user object from the Access Token */
-      $user = new User('128807', $AccessToken->getPrincipalID(), $AccessToken->getPrincipalIDNS());
+      $user = $accessToken->getUser();

-      /* Get an HMAC Signature from your WSKey object using the method, url and options array which contains the User object */
+      /* Get an HMAC Signature from your WSKey object using the method, url and options array which contains the OCLC\User object */
       $options = array('user'=> $user);

       $authorizationHeader = $wskey->getHMACSignature('GET', $url, $options);